bmf-san/ggc/README.md

-# gcl
+# ggc

 ## Overview

-gcl is a CLI tool written in Go to streamline Git operations.
-It aims to be a maintainable and extensible alternative to shell scripts and aliases, using only the Go standard library with minimal dependencies.
+ggc is a Git tool written in Go, providing both a traditional command-line interface (CLI) and an interactive character user interface (CUI) with incremental search.
+It is designed to be fast, user-friendly, and extensible.
+(Go Git CLI & CUI)

 ## Features
+- Traditional command-line interface (CLI): run `ggc <command> [args]` for direct operations
+- Interactive character user interface (CUI): run `ggc` with no arguments to launch an incremental search UI for command selection
 - Simple commands for common Git operations (add, push, pull, branch, log, etc.)
 - Composite commands that combine multiple Git operations
 - Interactive UI for branch/file selection and message input
-- Incremental search UI for command selection (just run `gcl` with no arguments)
 - All prompts and UI are in English
 - All prompts and command inputs are always aligned to the left (no terminal right-shift issues)
 - Implemented using only the Go standard library (+ golang.org/x/term)